-As well as being voted a Top 6 UK university for Teaching Quality in The Times Good University Guide* for three consecutive years, we have a vibrant and diverse campus, where it’s a great place to meet new people.
+As well as being voted a Top 5 UK University for Teaching Quality in The Times, Good University Guide*, we have a vibrant and diverse campus, where it’s a great place to meet new people.

 Use the University of Bolton’s Clearing website to find the right degree for you, and read on for our top tips on how to make new friends during your studies.

 This is one of the easiest ways to make friends at university.
-At the University of Bolton, we have so many clubs and societies to choose from.
+The University of Bolton has so many clubs and societies to choose from.
 And all clubs have their own social events, giving you plenty of chances to mingle!

 There are no limits to how many clubs you can be a part of, but don’t take on too much in one go.
 Give yourself enough time to study, relax and spend time with dorm mates.